Living as a social entrepreneur before it was a fad, and thankful it has become one!

 I researched and went to LA to meet with fashion industry insiders and a year later I had my first shipment and 6 months later, the launch with the Hemp Show happened, despite having no funds to start it with and being turned down for loans and funding proposals.

-Then I had a failed Kickstarter, another depressed year, but I kept going and finally nailed my first mass production of hemp fleece loungewear!
-And I did that during COVID lockdown!
-I decided to help others and led a spiritual group that I am currently writing a book about, which leads me to now, the end of 2020 and a new spiritual alchemy art show.
+Then I launched a Kickstarter that didn't fly with another depressed year, but I kept going and finally nailed my first mass production of hemp fleece loungewear!
+And I did that during COVID lockdown.
+I decided to help others and led a spiritual group, which leads me to now, the end of 2020 and a new spiritual alchemy art show.

 Also, I went back to my live music roots just before COVID with Sunshine Jones' Play Live Workshop, which healed so much of my bitterness from that era and gave me a renewed passion for music making again.

-My story proves that artists can make big impacts with just a modicum of support but we deserve a huge ton more!
-I am looking forward to bringing more projects to completion with love for myself, my fellow artists, this gorgeous Earth and all of her inhabitants!
+My story proves that artists can make big impacts with just a modicum of support!
+I am looking forward to bringing more projects to completion with love for myself, my fellow artists, this gorgeous Earth and all of her inhabitants.